 MACHINING DOESN’T HAVE TO BE ALL WET2014-02-18 - By Clare Goldsberry

 Heat is a big concern when machining metal.
-Heat buildup can destroy the workpiece, create dimensional problems, and shorten the life of the cutting tool, which is why machining operations generally use some type of cooling fluid during the process.
+Heat buildup can destroy the replica breitling for men workpiece, create dimensional problems, and shorten the life of the cutting tool, which is why machining operations generally use some type of cooling fluid during the process.

 Stuermer notes that there is a whole range of issues surrounding cooling fluids, pointing to "the whole environmental factor" as one major one.
 Additionally, he said, "It's messy.
 There's the cost factor - not just for the fluids but it adds maintenance because it's more difficult to keep the interior of the machine clean.
 It stinks.
 And it's harder to see what's going on if there a lot of coolant flooding the workpiece," he said.
 "In the mold industry, where they are working with close tolerances and intricate work pieces, people like to see what's going on."